Employee Stock Ownership Plans (ESOPs)

 - Motivation for employees to think like owners

-Reaping these benefits can be time intensive and complex.
-Our attorneys have in-depth experience handling the routine aspects of ESOP management including plan drafting, periodic compliance amendments, summary plan descriptions, plan administration counseling and fiduciary best practices.
-Our attorneys work with ESOP lenders, trustees and selling shareholders, and we help our clients address all aspects of leveraged ESOP transactions, including ESOP loan documents, security/pledge agreements, Code Section 1042 tax-free exchanges, Code Section 4975 prohibited transaction rule compliance, annual valuations and S corporation/ESOP tax avoidance strategies.
+For many business owners, ESOPs can provide significant tax benefits and be an effective business succession planning vehicle.
+Our attorneys have in-depth experience handling the routine aspects for ESOP plan sponsors including plan drafting, periodic compliance amendments, summary plan descriptions, plan administration counseling and fiduciary best practices for ESOPs.
+Our attorneys also work with ESOP lenders, trustees and selling shareholders.
+We help our clients address all aspects of leveraged ESOP transactions, including ESOP loan documents, security/pledge agreements, Code Section 1042 tax-free exchanges, Code Section 4975 prohibited transaction rule compliance, annual valuations, S corporation/ESOP tax avoidance strategies.